 5‘And if you give to those from whom you hope to receive, what reward are you expecting?
 Even moneylenders give to others to receive as much again!

 71. 1Yeshua` said, ‘Don’t fret over evil, nor seek to get even when you are wronged.
 2Instead, if anyone strikes you on the right cheek, present them with your left cheek as well!
-If someone sues you, and demands your cloak, give them your tunic as well!
+If someone sues you, and demands your mantle, give them your tunic as well!
 3And if anyone conscripts you to go one mile, go with them two miles!’

 73. 1Yeshua` said, ‘The eye is the lamp of the body.
 So if you’ve got a good eye, your whole body’s full of light, and your good eye becomes a source of light to everyone around you.
 2But if you’ve got a bad eye, your whole body’s full of darkness, and your bad eye spreads only darkness around you.’